lbryio/lbry.tech/README.md

 For more details, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 This project is MIT licensed.
+For the full license, see [LICENSE](LICENSE).

 ## Security
 We take security seriously.
 Please contact [security@lbry.io](mailto:security@lbry.io) regarding any security issues.